CMSDAS/root-short-exercise/_episodes/04-common-classes.md

 ### C++ kernel

-ROOT provides the same than the Python kernel but for C++!
+ROOT provides a Jupyter C++ kernel, which behaves similarly to the Python kernel but for C++!
 Similar to the ROOT prompt, you can work interactively with C++ in the notebook.
-Just select the C++ kernel in the dropdown menu!
+Just select the C++ kernel in the drop-down menu!

 <kbd>
 <img src="../fig/jupyter_cpp.png">